The Awkward Girl’s Guide to gel nails at home with a DIY gel nail kit

-As I mentioned back in this post, one of my Christmas presents from Terry this year was a DIY gel nail kit, which I’ve already been getting plenty of use out of over the festive season.
+One of my Christmas presents from Terry this year was a DIY gel nail kit, which I’ve been getting plenty of use out of over the festive season – and beyond.

-Mine is this one, and is uses LED lights rather than UV ones, which I’m happy about, because I’d have worried about putting my hands under UV light too often.
+My exact kit is now out of stock, but it’s similar to this one , and is uses LED lights rather than UV ones, which I’m happy about, because I’d have worried about putting my hands under UV light too often.

 (These are often sold together, but you can also buy them separately.)